 Plan at least a day to hang out and get the surf vibe in this classic beach town, where the main drag heads straight to the beach.
 Southern California’s beach culture thrives along this city’s curving shoreline, where you can bicycle down an oceanfront path, play volleyball, and, of course, surf.
 Surfing definitely sets the tone in Huntington Beach, and even if you never grab a board, there’s shopping at leading surf retailers and great viewing of some of the local dudes riding the waves alongside the landmark Huntington Pier.

-From the pier, it’s a short walk to Main Street’s stylish boutiques and restaurants, many with sidewalk tables or decks that let you bask in Huntington Beach’s fresh ocean breezes and sun-soaked afternoons.
-You can get a taste of the Surf City life with stays at Huntington Beach luxurious oceanfront resorts.
-Or discover more natural sides of town by trying horseback riding in 354-acre/143-hectare Huntington Central Park, and with bird watching and by exploring trails in Bolsa Chica Ecological Reserve, a restored wetlands and one of Southern California’s most vital coastal habitats.
+From the pier, it’s a short walk to the outdoor mall Pacific City, or Main Street’s stylish boutiques and restaurants, many with sidewalk tables or decks that let you bask in Huntington Beach’s fresh ocean breezes and sun-soaked afternoons.
+You can get a taste of the Surf City life with stays at Huntington Beach’s luxurious oceanfront resorts, such as Waterfront Beach Resort, the super-family-friendly Hyatt Regency Huntington Beach, and Paséa Hotel & Spa.

 Next, follow the coast north to California’s largest metropolitan area, Los Angeles, with big city museums, dining, entertainment, and other attractions.

 Next stop on your coastal cruise is this elegant city of Santa Barbara, hugging the coastal hills, where classic Spanish architecture gives the region a sun-washed European look straight out of the Riviera.